Statistical inference for generative adversarial networks and other minimax problems: Confidence sets

 In previous work, confidence regions for general set-identified parameters were considered by \citet{chernozhukov2007estimation} and \citet{romano2010inference}.
-Our Theorem 2 is based on their results, especially on Theorem 2.2 of \citet{romano2010inference}. \citet[Thm 3.1]{shapiro2008asymptotics} and \citet[Thm 5.10]{shapiro2009lectures} study the asymptotic distribution of the optimal value in convex-concave minimax problems but do not consider inference for the solutions of minimax problems. \citet[Thm 4.3]{biau2020some} consider the GAN problem assuming a single unique solution exists and give a result on the asymptotic normality of the generator network parameters; however, they remark (pp.~1560--1561) that the assumed uniqueness is ``hardly satisfied in the high-dimensional context of (deep) neural networks'' and call for generalizations.
+Our Theorem 2 is based on their results, especially on Theorem 2.2 of \citet{romano2010inference}.
+However, these previous works do not consider minimax problems. \citet[Thm 3.1]{shapiro2008asymptotics} and \citet[Thm 5.10]{shapiro2009lectures} study the asymptotic distribution of the optimal value in convex-concave minimax problems but do not consider inference for the solutions of minimax problems.
+The confidence sets we provide are novel in the context of general minimax problems. \citet[Thm 4.3]{biau2020some} consider the GAN problem assuming a single unique solution exists and give a result on the asymptotic normality of the generator network parameters; however, they remark (pp.~1560--1561) that the assumed uniqueness is ``hardly satisfied in the high-dimensional context of (deep) neural networks'' and call for generalizations.
 Theorem 2 builds on these previous results and provides the first inference procedure for GAN parameters in the presence of multiple solutions.
 Our construction of the confidence sets is specifically tailored for the case of multiple solutions; in the case of a single solution, confidence sets can be formed based on the results of \citet{biau2020some} (for details, see Appendix B).

+The confidence sets of this section facilitate statistical inference for the solutions of GAN minimax problems.
 Regarding the potential practical use of these confidence sets in GAN applications, recall from the Introduction that when $(\gamma_{0},\delta_{0})\in\Theta_{0}$, the generator $G(Z,\gamma_{0})$ gives the researcher a mechanism to produce synthetic data.
 In recent work, \citet[Sec 3.2, Fig 4]{karras2020style} have considered the effect of small variations in the input noise on the synthetic images produced.
-Similarly, one could consider how the produced images (or, more generally, the distribution of $G(Z,\gamma_{0})$) change when the generator parameters vary within a certain confidence set.
+Similarly, one could consider how the produced images (or, more generally, the distribution of $G(Z,\gamma_{0})$) change when the generator parameters vary, say, within a certain confidence set.
+Related to this, the effect of varying the generator parameters (through parameter interpolation) has recently been considered in \citet{wang2019deep} and \citet[Secs 4.2 and 5]{pan2022exploiting}.
 Exploring the effect of such variations on the synthetic data produced in other GAN applications (such as DNA sequences, art, or music) would also be interesting.
 We leave these issues for future research.